 TRANSPORT & TAXIS RISK: Beware of intolerant drivers speeding and reckless driving is a reason for numerous road accidents.
 Therefore, one recommend an early departure to your destination due to bad traffic jams.

 NATURAL DISASTERS RISK: Some risk of typhoons, floods, landslides, tsunamis & volcanic eruptions are an area of concern.

 TERRORISM RISK: Terrorism is a threat around the world.
 Risks of terrorism in the Philippines is high.

-WOMEN TRAVELERS RISK: Being vigilant at all times, and avoiding poorly lit areas will significantly reduce the risks to women travelers.
+WOMEN TRAVELERS RISK: Being alert at all times, and avoiding poorly lit areas will significantly reduce the risks to women travelers.

-Life in the Philippines is sure to be a unique and exciting experience with cheerful Filipinos who are known to have a great sense of humor.
-Accommodating Filipinos, liberally used English language, affordable education, and low cost of living are among the top reasons why students choose the Philippines as their study destination.
+Life in the Philippines is sure to be a unique and exciting experience with cheerful Filipinos who have a great sense of humor.
+Besides Filipinos, liberally use English language, affordable education, and low cost of living are among the top reasons why students choose the Philippines.

 What are you still waiting for?
 Explore your Study opportunities in the Philippines today!
 All the Best !!!